Emphysema, Chronic Bronchitis, and Colds

 Why Should I Take Colds Seriously With Emphysema or Chronic Bronchitis?

-Catching a cold with emphysema or chronic bronchitis may also lead to bacterial infections such as pneumonia.
+Respiratory infections may be responsible for up to 70% of the incidents of worsened COPD.
+Catching a cold with emphysema or chronic bronchitis may lead to bacterial infections such as pneumonia.
 This occurs because of the airway obstruction and the inability to cough up infected mucus.

-Sometimes, patients with COPD are hospitalized because of a respiratory infection and the worsening of their symptoms.
+Sometimes, patients with COPD need to be hospitalized because of a respiratory infection and the worsening of their symptoms.
 Treatment may include inhaled medications, oxygen, and antibiotics to treat any bacterial infection.
 Antibiotics do not treat a cold.

-To avoid more serious problems with emphysema, chronic bronchitis, and colds, it's important to always alert your doctor if your cold symptoms get worse.
+To avoid more serious problems with emphysema and chronic bronchitis, it's important to always alert your doctor if your cold symptoms get worse.
 Don't wait until you have more serious breathing problems to contact your doctor.

 Which Cold Treatment Should I Use With Emphysema or Chronic Bronchitis?

 Most over-the-counter cold remedies are generally safe for people with emphysema and chronic bronchitis.
-However, decongestants raise blood pressure and some of the drugs used to treat emphysema and chronic bronchitis also raise heart rate.
-So, use decongestants with caution.
+However, decongestants raise blood pressure and some of the drugs used to treat emphysema and chronic bronchitis can also raise your heart rate.
+So, use decongestants with caution, especially if you have high blood pressure or other heart issues in addition to COPD.
 Again, ask your doctor about medications for cold symptoms.

 Can I Prevent Colds if I Have Emphysema or Chronic Bronchitis?